valerio-bozzolan/LinuxDay-Torino-website/README.md

 The [Linux Day](https://www.linuxday.it/) is a yearly Italian event were Italian cities organize free conferences for everyone, talking about GNU/Linux, Free software, open source, and we meet amazing new friends.

-The [Linux Day Torino](https://linuxdaytorino.org/) is just our local implementation, and this project is our website.
+The [Linux Day Torino](https://linuxdaytorino.org/) is just our local implementation, and this project is the related website.

 ## Introduction

-This project allow the centralization of various informations during a set of conferences, while maintaining completly different themes for each conference.
+This project allow the centralization of various informations during a set of conferences, while allowing completly different themes for each conference.

 This project is designed using GNU/Linux, Apache/nginx, PHP, MySQL/MariaDB and the [suckless-php](https://github.com/valerio-bozzolan/suckless-php) framework.

 We use PHP.
-Because __PHP does not suck__.
+Because _PHP does not suck_.
 PHP it's the best hypertext preprocessor available.
 It's well-tested; well-known; well-documented; multi-platform; easy to be deployed; powerful; actively developed since 20 years and if you know how to code, it's also drammatically fast and secure.

-Note that, thanks to PHP, this website has no third party ependency.
-We use just a stupid framework made by us (10 files). __No Laravel__.
+Note that, thanks to PHP, this website has no third party dependency.
+I mean we use just a stupid framework made by us (10 files). __No Laravel__.
 No therabytes of NodeJS dependencies.
 No silly crap.
 Just this website.
-So, before talking about PHP, shut up.
-Think about your crapware hipster NodeJS project full of shitty dependencies you do not know.
+So, before talking bad about PHP, shut up.
+You are a troll.
+Think about your crapware-hipster-NodeJS/whateverbetter project full of shitty dependencies you do not know how to maintain, kiddo.

-PHP loves your.
+PHP loves you.
 Do not be bad with it. :^)

 ## Quick start Hacking

 To start hacking on this project we suggest the installation of `vagrant` to reproduce our production environment quickly.
-You should know how to install this package in your GNU/Linux distribution.
+You should know how to install this package from your favourite GNU/Linux distribution.
 Then, just run:

 	vagrant up